-- Understand the classifications and its basic principles of surveying. - Learn the measurement of horizontal distances by chaining/taping and concepts of chain surveying. - Employ conventional surveying data capturing techniques and process the data for computations. - Analyze the obtained spatial data for draw contours and preparation of maps.
+1. To find out the classifications and its basic principles of surveying.

+2. Measure horizontal distances by chaining/taping and concepts of chain surveying.

+3. Employ conventional surveying data capturing techniques and process the data for computations.

+4. Analyze the obtained spatial data for the preparation of contours and maps.

-After a successful completion of the course, the student will be able to:
+After successful completion of the course, the student will be able to:

-- Possess a sound knowledge of fundamental principles of surveying. - Measurement of vertical and horizontal distances to arrive at solutions to basic surveying problems. - Understand the computations of linear and angular dimensions to arrive at basic surveying problems - Analyze the obtained spatial data to draw contours and preparation of maps by plane table surveying.
+CO1: Possess a sound knowledge regarding fundamental principles of surveying.

+CO2: Measure the vertical and horizontal distances to arrive at a solution to basic surveying problem

+CO3: To compute linear and angular dimensions which will help them to address field problems.

+CO4: Analyze the obtained spatial data to draw contours and prepare maps by plane table surveying.